Patient Leaflet Updated 26-Nov-2024 | Tillomed Laboratories Ltd

 Keep this medicine out of the sight and reach of children.

-Do not use this medicine after the expiry date which is stated on the carton and blister.
+Do not use this medicine after the expiry date which is stated on the carton and blister after EXP.
 The expiry date refers to the last day of that month.

-This medicine does not require any special storage conditions.
 Store in the original package in order to protect from light.

-Do not throw away any medicines via wastewater or household waste.
+Medicines should not be disposed of via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help to protect the environment.

-Fludrocortisone acetate 0.1 mg Tablets are white or white-off, oblong tablets about 9 mm long and about 4 mm wide, with a scoring line on one side.
+Fludrocortisone acetate 0.1 mg are white or white-off, oblong tablets about 9 mm long and about 4 mm wide, with a scoring line on one side.

 The tablets are packed in PVC/PVdC blisters, sealed with Aluminium lidding foil.
-They are available in blister packs of 30 and 100 tablets.

 Not all pack sizes may be marketed.

-This leaflet was last revised in 11/2023.
+This leaflet was last revised in 11/2024

 1 Only actual site will be listed on printed leaflet